ptillet/torch-blocksparse/README.md

 ## Performance

 Performance should be comparable to the OpenAI Blocksparse package.
+The file `test.py` includes simple benchmarking code.
+Load-balancing may need to be improved for highly irregular sparsity patterns.